The best Black Friday 2018 deal on the Nintendo Switch

 For now, then, it's a five-way tie.
 But keep checking this post, because we'll be updating it if and when we spot a better deal.
 (If you already have, share it in the comments!)

-Instead, you can get a free copy of Mario Kart 8 Deluxe when you buy the Switch at Target, Walmart or Best Buy, all of which will be selling it at the regular $300 price.
+Here's the deal: you get a free copy of Mario Kart 8 Deluxe when you buy the Switch at Target, Walmart, Amazon or Best Buy, all of which will be selling it at the regular $300 price.
 Granted, the game is a $60 value, so if you were planning to buy it anyway, it's not unlike getting the console for $240.

 Nintendo is having a couple of non-Switch bundles for the holidays as well.
 The Super Mario Maker Edition of the 2DS will be available at all the stores the Switch bundle can be found.
 The bundle includes a Mario Maker-themed design, with the game preinstalled.